zhouyyj/Sports-GIS/README.md

 NOTE: The source code cannot be provided due to the University of Toronto's academic integrity policies.

-see the ppt for key features and algorithms used in our GIS.
+see the pdf for key features and algorithms used in our GIS.